CaDil91/RecipeTracker/docs/sprint-5.md

 - ✅ Getting all recipes filters by userId (already implemented)
 - ✅ UserId removed from RecipeRequestDto (security - never trust client)
 - ✅ UserId kept in RecipeResponseDto (users can see their own userId)
-- [ ] Frontend updated to handle 403 Forbidden responses
-- [ ] All recipe operations work end-to-end with user isolation
+- ✅ All recipe operations work end-to-end with user isolation

 **Definition of Done:**
 - ✅ CreateRecipe sets userId from JWT automatically